 With one of the lowest crime rates in Asia, you won't have much to worry about when it comes to trouble in Mongolia – so long as you use common sense.

 The biggest concern when traveling in Ulaanbaatar or any other Mongolian city is that you might get your purse slashed or your wallet stolen.
 It's petty theft, but really annoying and troublesome if you lose your passport and all your cash.
 Put them in a money belt or locked up back at the hotel.

 Mongolia has seen a recent rise in ethnically-motivated violence.
 Ultra-nationalist Mongolian groups single out individuals with Caucasian, African or Chinese features just because of the way they look.

 Xenophobic and nationalist groups are most likely to target you if you're a white, black or ethnic-Chinese man speaking with a Mongolian woman.

 Don't travel by yourself late at night.
 Keep a low profile at all times (as best you can if you're Caucasian, African or Chinese) and simply enjoy yourself.
 Getting into political arguments with locals at bars or acting in an antagonistic manner is sure to have consequences you don't want.

 You will need to be wary of theft in the larger cities, on trains, on buses, in airports and at major tourist landmarks which is true of any destination, but specifically at these locations:

 These areas see a variety of organized criminal groups operating on a daily basis, so if you plan on walking through, be sure you have your valuables stashed in a safe place.

-The airport is rich pickings for thieves because many travelers are so weary from their flight they forget to pay attention to their money and easily parted from it.
+The airport is rich pickings for thieves because many travelers are so weary from their flight that they forget to pay attention to their money and can be easily parted from it.
 Don't rest your mind until you get to your hotel room!